777388/PROJECT-ILLUSION/README.md

 ·("url to hosted page")

 This is all you have to put in your code, to allow your programs to be hidden from reverse engineers.
-Be sure that your program comes with the illusion file
+You can also set further limitations restricting access from certain countries to that page, or only allowing certain IP's through from serverside